Where to Eat in Chinatown

 Z & Y Restaurant (655 Jackson St.)

-Be ready to wait at Z & Y, a Sichuan restaurant that is the favorite of San Francisco luminary Cecilia Chang, food critic Michael Bauer and President Barack Obama.
-Plain and simple, it's really, really delicious with the right amount of spice.
+Be ready to wait at Z & Y, a Sichuan restaurant that is the favorite of San Francisco culinary luminary Cecilia Chang, food critic Michael Bauer, and President Barack Obama.
+Plain and simple: it's really, really delicious with the right amount of spice.
 The sight of full tables rendered speechless while enjoying their meals amps up the experience.

-Dishes to get: Chilled Beef Tendon, Explosive Chili Pepper Chicken Wings and a couple of Tsingtaos.
+Dishes to get: Chilled Beef Tendon, Explosive Chili Pepper Chicken Wings, and a couple of Tsingtao.

-We strongly recommend that you walk around the neighborhood and see which restaurant calls out to you.
+We strongly recommend walking around the neighborhood and seeing which restaurant calls out to you.
 You won't be disappointed.
 And don't be afraid if you don't know what things are on the menu.
 Just ask.
 Bon appetit!